Tidal Current Chart Finder

 b) Tendency (rising or falling)

-(2) From the graph below, select the curve most appropriate to the results of 1(a) and (b), and select the hourly increment on the curve corresponding to the results of 1(c).
+(2) From the graph below, select the curve most appropriate to the results of (1a) and (1b), and select the hourly increment on the curve corresponding to the results of (1c).

 (3) The number over the increment selected above is the number of the chart showing the tidal streams for the required time and conditions.

-This might seem simple, at first glance, but it is annoying and attempts have been made to ease this task for the user.
-The ones that I am familiar with are listed below:
+This might seem simple at first glance, but it is tedious in practice.
+Several attempts have been made to ease this task.
+The ones I am familiar with are described below.

 This is a commercial booklet, available for a given calendar year, that shows every hour for every day in that year accompanied by the number of the applicable chart.